 An Innovative Experiential Approach

 In addition to groundwork, our programs use mounted work to provide the sensory movement that organizes the brain and produces new neural pathways for change.
-By engaging different areas of the brain, clients begin the cognitive process of understanding what their needs are and exploring healthy ways to meet them.
+Equine assisted therapy provides this sensory stimulation and movement necessary.
+Therefore, by engaging different areas of the brain, clients begin the cognitive process of understanding what their needs are.
+This starts them exploring healthy ways to meet them.